 Applied Math - critical thinking, mathematical reasoning, and problem solving techniques.

-Graphic Literacy - kills needed to locate and use information from charts, diagrams, etc.
+Graphic Literacy - skills needed to locate and use information from charts, diagrams, etc.

 Workplace Documents - ability to understand written text to complete a task.

 Each assessment is scored individually on a possible range of <3 - 7.